LazyRacc00n/NetworkAnalysis_1Assignment/README.md

 ### Which are the most important nodes, with respect to a given centrality measure?

-We decide to measure the "importance" of the nodes considering the betweenness and the closeness.
+We decide to measure the "importance" of the nodes considering the betweenness and the closeness centrality.

 |Betweenness|Closeness|
 |--|--|